blackfyre/flsun.community/src/index.md

 - title: Social Media groups
   details: Connect with others!
 - title: Firmwares
-  details: Firmwares, for your custom needs!
+  details: Custom solutions, for your custom needs!
 footer: Made by the FLSUN Community with ❤️
 ---